-Dr.’s Wilson & Shurtz and their compassionate staff understand that it is common and perfectly normal to have some degree of apprehension or anxiety prior to receiving dental treatment.
+Dr. Wilson and the compassionate staff at Valley Endodontics understand that it is common and perfectly normal to have some degree of apprehension or anxiety prior to receiving dental treatment.
 In fact, some studies show that up to 75% of Americans experience some level of dental related fear and 20% avoid dental care because of it.
 We understand that dental treatment may be especially frightening for young children who may require general anesthesia and that some patients don’t do well with anything less than general anesthesia.
-For our patient’s requiring general anesthesia Dr. Wilson & Shurtz work with a board certified anesthesiologist to provide the anesthesia while Dr. Wilson & Shurtz provide the dental work.
+For our patient’s requiring general anesthesia Dr. Wilson works with a board certified anesthesiologist to provide the anesthesia while Dr. Wilson provide the dental work.

 At Valley Endodontics & Implant Dentistry we have an unwavering commit to you and provide a wide range of dental sedation options for your wellbeing, comfort and safety.
 Dr. Brian Wilson has advanced training in sedation and is licensed by the State Board of Dentistry to provide sedation using intravenous (IV), oral (liquid or pill form) and inhalation (nitrous oxide) sedative medications.
-Dr. Ryan Shurtz is licesnsed by the State Board of Dentistry to provide oral sedation and nitrous oxide sedation.
 All of the surgical assisting staff at Valley Endodontics have advanced education and training in anesthesia monitoring and certification through the American Dental Society of Anesthesiology.

 Whatever the cause, apprehension or anxiety can produce many unpleasant effects including heart palpitations, high blood pressure, upset stomach and trouble sleeping the night before the appointment.
 Many highly apprehensive patients avoid dental care for many years until their problems become so severe that they are forced to seek emergency care.
 Sedation dentistry is used to provide a more pleasant, relaxing and safer experience for the apprehensive patient.